About the TGO Challenge

 It was getting a bit late in the day so I started to think about possible camping spots.
 I had no water left though, so it would mean no tea if I stopped before I had a chance to filter some more.
 A mountain biker came past me at this point, and I was a bit jealous as they were heading downhill.

 Luckily I found a stream, so I stopped and filtered water for my bottles and heated up my tea.
 I sat with a lovely view down Glen Doll, which I eventually reached after eating.
-I put my tent up on the first piece of flat ground I could find, washed up and fell asleep just as it started to get
+I put my tent up on the first piece of flat ground I could find, washed up and fell asleep.

 Day 9: Glen Doll to Glen Quharity (19th May 2018)